Infrastructure Security

 Control Recommendations

 Use the Whole of Government Domain Name Server (DNS) portal on the IT Service Management (ITSM) portal to register domain names.
+While the root level of the domain must be registered with ITSM, the use of subdomain delegation to external DNS Services (e.g. AWS Route53, Cloudflare DNS, etc) is allowed.

 Risk Statement